How Republicans are transforming the House in the majority

 WASHINGTON (AP) — Lawmakers no longer have to walk through metal detectors before gaining access to the House floor.
 And any time they do vote, they will have to do so in person — no more voting by proxy from home.

-A look at some of the key changes Republicans are expected to adopt Monday that will affect floor proceedings and dictate their priorities in the 118th Congress.
+A look at some of the key changes Republicans adopted Monday that will affect floor proceedings and dictate their priorities in the 118th Congress.

 ENDING PROXY VOTING